David7ce/archsys/README.md

-# Redirect from archsys/karchsys to arksys-os
+## Redirect from archsys/karchsys to arksys-os

 The new project is on arksys-os organization: https://github.com/arksys-os

+This repository is only a redirect.